Architecture Principles are a total disaster.

 Riaan Roos - Hello, I would recommend the following books on the subject.
 Enterprise Architecture (2009) by Op't land and Proper, and Architecture principles: the cornerstones of enterprise architecture by Greefhorst and Proper.
 But I guess you already knew that. ;)

-Torsten Mahr - Architecture Principles should be agreed upon by the team (including business and IT) they should give them guidance where it is hard to make the right decision.
-If a principle is made to set a framework of rules they will fail. architecture principles are not equal to architecture rules.
-No one can be compliant with principles, no one can measure principles ... that is why they are often misunderstood in enterprises.
+Torsten Mahr - Architecture Principles should be agreed upon by the team (including business and IT).
+They should give them guidance when it is hard to make the right decision.
+If a principle is made to set a framework of rules, it will fail. architecture principles are not equal to architecture rules.
+No one can be compliant with principles, and no one can measure principles.
+That is why they are often misunderstood in enterprises.

 Soumen Paul - EA is a top-down approach.
-If principles are not being used, then there could be fundamental problems e.g. such organizations may not have understood EA value-add or appropriate usage/benefits of EA.
+If principles are not being used, then there could be fundamental problems, e.g., such organizations may not understand EA value-add or appropriate usage/benefits of EA.
 Another comment would be - that today's world of cloud-based architecture brings additional challenges to traditional ADM, as most organizations now rely on agile sprints.
-Therefore to apply EA practically, we need to consider how we define our iterations and transitional states (building blocks) so that they can fit inside agile sprints.
+Therefore, to apply EA practically, we need to consider how we define our iterations and transitional states (building blocks) so that they can fit inside agile sprints.
 Theoretical principles need to be changed appropriately and applied practically to cater to today's fast-moving businesses and their enablers as IT.

 Richard Haklander - I experienced that there is more commitment to principles with DON'Ts than with DO’s.
 Why?
-I don’t know, but I guess it’s just a culture or mind thing.
+I don’t know, but I guess it’s just a cultural or mental thing.
 It looks like forbidden things are better adapted than the recommended ones you should do.
 Another suggestion is ‘Security’.
-It is a broad topic, a lot of things are going on now and it has the attention of the board and management.
+It is a broad topic.
+A lot of things are going on now, and it has the attention of the board and management.

 Somnath Ghosh - let me email you. appreciate such initiative